History of Variable-Speed-Drive (VSD) Air Compressors

 VSD compressors have also taken advantage of advances in technology elsewhere.
 The internet was just starting to enter the mainstream when the first VSD air compressor was introduced.
 Now, it is integrated with compressors that can offer real-time, remote monitoring.

-Atlas Copco’s VSD+ range is an example of this.
-The internal mechanisms are designed with fewer parts – there are no gears or couplings – increasing efficiency and reliability.
+Atlas Copco’s VSD+ range exemplifies this progress.
+These compressors feature simplified internal mechanisms with fewer parts, increasing reliability and efficiency.
+They eliminate the need for blow-off pressure and offer up to 50% energy savings.
 They never run in an unloaded condition and, because of the motor’s high torque, can start under pressure, eliminating the need to blow off the pressure.
 Combined with Atlas Copco’s Airlogic2T controllers and SMARTLINK, they can be monitored and optimised anywhere in the world.

 Having introduced savings of around 30% with their first VSD air compressor, their new VSD+ range offers users an average of 50% in energy savings.